Curves on K3 surfaces: Positive characteristic

 \begin{Remark} Note that to generalise the higher genus claims of Theorem \ref{thm: curves on complex k3} to arbitrary characteristic, one would need a version of Lemma \ref{lem: severi K3}, which ultimately relies on extending the lemma of Arbarello--Cornalba (cf.\ Lemma \ref{prop:defexpdim}); see Remarks \ref{rem:char p AC} and \ref{rem: char p AC}. \end{Remark}

-We begin with a version of semistable reduction over an arbitrary base scheme which will be used in the proof.
+We begin with a version of stable reduction over an arbitrary base scheme which will be used in the proof.

-\begin{Proposition} Let $\calX\to U$ a smooth family of projective varieties over an integral scheme $U$ with $\pi:\calC\to U$ a family of one-dimensional subvarieties of $\calX$, i.e., $\pi$ is a flat proper morphism whose generic fibre is a geometrically integral curve of geometric genus $g\geq0$.
+\begin{Proposition} Let $\calX\to U$ be a smooth proper family of varieties over an integral scheme, let $\pi:\calC\to U$ be a flat proper morphism whose generic fibre is a geometrically integral curve of geometric genus $g\geq0$, and let $f:\calC\to\calX$ be a $U$-morphism which does not contract the generic fibre.
 Then there is a commutative diagram

-where $V$ is an integral scheme, $g$ is a proper surjective generically finite morphism and $\pi'$ is a stable family of genus $g$ curves with smooth generic fibre. \end{Proposition} \begin{proof} The proof follows that of \cite[Th\'eor\`eme 1.5]{benoistss} and we thank its author for referring us to it.
+where $V$ is an integral scheme, $\gamma$ is a proper surjective generically finite morphism, and $\pi'$ is a stable family of genus $g$ curves with smooth generic fibre. \end{Proposition} \begin{proof} The proof follows that of \cite[Th\'eor\`eme 1.5]{benoistss} and we thank its author for referring us to it.
 Let $\eta$ be the generic point of $U$.
 Let $\widehat{\calC}_{\eta}$ be the normalisation of $\calC_\eta$ which, after passing to a finite extension $k(\eta_1)/k(\eta)$, we may assume is a smooth projective curve of genus $g$ over $k(\eta_1)$.
 If $g\geq2$, consider the induced moduli map